Bat

-Bats (order Chiroptera /kaɪˈrɒptərə/) are winged mammals; the only mammals capable of true and sustained flight.
-Bats are more agile in flight than most birds, flying with their long spread-out digits covered with a thin membrane or patagium.
+Bats (order Chiroptera /kaɪˈrɒptərə/) are winged mammals, the only mammals capable of true and sustained flight.
+Bats are more agile in flight than most birds, using long, spread-out digits covered with a thin membrane or patagium.
 The smallest bat, and one of the smallest extant mammals, is Kitti's hog-nosed bat, which is 29–33 mm in length, 150 mm across the forearm and 2 g in mass.
 The largest bats are the flying foxes, with the giant golden-crowned flying fox (Acerodon jubatus) reaching a weight of 1.5 kg and having a wingspan of 1.6 m.

-The second largest order of mammals after rodents, bats comprise about 20% of all classified mammal species worldwide, with at least 1,500 known species.
-These were traditionally divided into two suborders: the largely fruit-eating megabats, and the echolocating microbats.
+The second-largest order of mammals after rodents, bats account for about 20% of all classified mammal species worldwide, with at least 1,500 known species.
+These were traditionally divided into two suborders: the largely fruit-eating megabats and the microbats.
 But more recent evidence has supported dividing the order into Yinpterochiroptera and Yangochiroptera, with megabats as members of the former along with several species of microbats.
 Many bats are insectivores, and most of the rest are frugivores (fruit-eaters) or nectarivores (nectar-eaters).
-A few species feed on animals other than insects; for example, the vampire bats are haematophagous (feeding on blood).
+A few species feed on animals other than insects; for example, the vampire bats are haematophagous (feed on blood).
 Most bats are nocturnal, and many roost in caves or other refuges; it is uncertain whether bats have these behaviours to escape predators.
-Bats are distributed globally in all except the coldest regions.
+Bats are distributed globally in almost all regions.
 They are important in their ecosystems for pollinating flowers and dispersing seeds as well as controlling insect populations.

 Bats provide humans with some direct benefits, at the cost of some disadvantages.
 Bat dung has been mined as guano from caves and used as fertiliser.
 Bats consume insect pests, reducing the need for pesticides and other insect management measures.
-Some bats are also predators of mosquitoes, suppressing the transmission of mosquito-borne diseases.
 Bats are sometimes numerous enough and close enough to human settlements to serve as tourist attractions, and they are used as food in Africa, Asia, the Pacific and the Caribbean.
-Due to their physiology, bats are one type of animal that acts as a natural reservoir of many pathogens, such as rabies; and since they are highly mobile, social, and long-lived, they can readily spread disease among themselves.
+Due to their physiology, bats are one type of animal that acts as a natural reservoir of many pathogens, such as rabies, and since they are highly mobile, social, and long-lived, they can readily spread disease among themselves.
 If humans interact with bats, these traits become potentially dangerous to humans.

-Depending on the culture, bats may be symbolically associated with positive traits, such as protection from certain diseases or risks, rebirth, or long life, but in the West, bats are popularly associated with darkness, malevolence, witchcraft, vampires, and death.
+Depending on the culture, bats may be symbolically associated with positive traits, such as protection from certain diseases or risks, rebirth, or long life, but in the West, bats are popularly associated with darkness, malevolence, witchcraft, and vampires.